 Is there any reason at all that we wouldn't stock our cabinets with peppermint essential oil?
 Our culture is seriously missing out!

-History & Composition of Peppermint Essential Oil Uses
+History & Composition of Peppermint Essential Oil

 Peppermint (Mentha x peperita) is a hybrid combination of watermint and spearmint that grows prolifically – in fact, it can take over like a weed.
 The aerial parts – flowers and leaves – are harvested for essential oil production, which is conducted via steam distillation.
 At this point, active ingredients typically include menthone at around 20% of the composition and menthol at roughly 40%.
-(1)
+(1) To get the most out of your preferred peppermint essential oil uses, choose a quality brand.

 Typically, peppermint essential oil is used as an antiemetic (helps to prevent nausea) and antispasmodic (helps to prevent vomiting as well as any other harsh gastrointestinal contractions).
 It's a soothing digestive aid and beneficial during times of illness.